 FRUIT ORCHARDS & HARVESTING

-Deer seeking food have become a problem as they forage from the trees.
+Deer seeking food have become a problem as they forage from the trees; hanging bars of soap failed to dissuade them.
 If you are able to help us fund some of the deer fencing costs at the Alameda & Vera Orchard we are gratefully accepting donations here.

 POLLINATORS, POLLINATOR PLANTS, CHICKENS & MORE

 Successful gardens need a variety birds, bees, bugs & butterflies to pollinate each plant.
 One way to attract the pollinators is with a variety of pollinator plants.
 Here are couple links: Pollinators, Pollinator Plants.